-On this day in 1838, Samuel Morse’s telegraph system is demonstrated for the first time at the Speedwell Iron Works in Morristown, New Jersey.
+On January 6, 1838, Samuel Morse’s telegraph system is demonstrated for the first time at the Speedwell Iron Works in Morristown, New Jersey.
 The telegraph, a device which used electric impulses to transmit encoded messages over a wire, would eventually revolutionize long-distance communication, reaching the height of its popularity in the 1920s and 1930s.

 Samuel Finley Breese Morse was born April 27, 1791, in Charlestown, Massachusetts.
 He attended Yale University, where he was interested in art, as well as electricity, still in its infancy at the time.
 After college, Morse became a painter.
 In 1832, while sailing home from Europe, he heard about the newly discovered electromagnet and came up with an idea for an electric telegraph.
 He had no idea that other inventors were already at work on the concept.